jpramosAltranPT/BGCPPChallenge/README.md

 # BGCPPChallenge
 #I tryed to make the parsers by my own, and tryed to make the XML and JSON according to the knowledge i found

+#First install xerces using this command in docker

+apt-get install libxerces-c3-dev

 #When doing the copy also do the copy of the xsd
 docker cp app.cpp <container>:/app.cpp
 docker cp template.xsd <container>:/template.xsd